cloudrainstar/bionemo-framework/docs/docs/user-guide/getting-started/development.md

 You can specify these options when running the script using command-line arguments.
 For each of the available scripts, you can use the `--help` option for an explanation of the available options for that model.

+For more information on pretraining a model, refer to the [ESM2 Pretraining Tutorial](../examples/bionemo-esm2/pretrain).

 ## Fine-Tuning